joncheng-dev/order-tracker-C-/README.md

-# Pierre's Vendor Order Tracker
+# Pierre's Bakery - Vendor Order Tracker

 #### A C# web application for a bakery owner, Pierre, to keep track the vendors that purchase baked goods from him and the orders belonging to those vendors.